 The Columbus Education Association is also called the Capital District.
 It is one of 10 district associations that comprise the Ohio Education Association.
-Association members from these districts elect 2/3 of the OEA’s board of directors.
+Members from these districts elect 2/3 of the OEA’s board of directors.
 The concept is similar to state government, with each association electing a different number of representatives based on its total membership enrollment.
 In addition, the Capital District, as well as each of the other nine districts, has a representative on each OEA committee.

-Capital District officers:
+Capital District Officers:

 Kriston Crombie Stotik, President